 This is a new page added to Snowflake.
-It allows you to consume data being shared with your organization and also provide data to others.
+It allows you to consume shared data with your organization and provide data to others.
 Don’t worry about it for now.

 Warehouses are Snowflake’s computational engines.
 You will define them by size (computational power) and spin them up to perform data analytics.

 This page shows information about the virtual warehouses to create or can access.
-Task you can perform on this page include:
+Tasks you can perform on this page include: